mesosphere/mesos-dns/docs/support.md

 ### Mesos Community

-You can get advise on Mesos and Mesos-related projects from the [Apache Mesos irc channel and mailing lists](http://mesos.apache.org/community/).
+You can get advice on Mesos and Mesos-related projects from the [Apache Mesos IRC channel and mailing lists](http://mesos.apache.org/community/).